spraakbanken/swell-project/Anonymization_guidelines.md

 4. Categories that need to be marked in the texts, but not necessarily replaced.
 We will  make an assessment later when we have enough statistics over the learners behind the essays:
   * country: the same pseudonymization tag, < country >, is used for:
-    - country of origin (_Jag kommer från Syrien_ versus _Jag kommer från Luxembourg_) - depending upon how many subjects in our database are from the named countries [Consider to merge this with <country>]
+    - country of origin (_Jag kommer från Syrien_ versus _Jag kommer från Luxembourg_) - depending upon how many subjects in our database are from the named countries
     - country of “intermediate” residence (_Vi har stannat en månad i Turkiet_)
   * number of family members (_Jag har fem bröder och fyra systrar_) - we will need to see whether it is a normal pattern in many essays.
 If yes - no masking/suppression is necessary
   * professions (_Jag är webbutvikler_)